Back of My Mind (H.E.R. album): Singles

-The lead single "Slide" was released on September 27, 2019.
+The album's lead single, called "Slide", was released on September 27, 2019.
 The song debuted at number 85 on the US Billboard Hot 100 in January 2020, later peaking at number 43, becoming H.E.R.'s highest entry on the chart.
 "Damage" was released as the second single on October 21, 2020.
 It reached number one on Urban Radio and peaked at number 44 on the Hot 100 chart, and was certified platinum by the RIAA on May 21, 2021.
-"Hold On" was then released as the third single on October 25, 2020.
+"Hold On" was then released as the first promotional single on October 25, 2020.

-On April 23, 2021, H.E.R. released "Come Through", a duet with American singer Chris Brown, as the third single off the album, with a music video for the song premiered on May 13.
+On April 23, 2021, H.E.R. released a track, called "Come Through", a duet with American singer Chris Brown, as the third single off the album with a music video for the song premiered on May 13.
 The song was certified gold by RIAA in September 2021.
-"We Made It" was released as a promotional single off the album on June 11, 2021.
+"We Made It" was released as the second promotional single off the album on June 11, 2021.

+Reception

 Critical reception

 On review aggregator Metacritic, the album has a score of 75, indicating it received mainly positive reviews, based on seven critic reviews.
 Andy Kellman of AllMusic in a mixed review said that on the album "H.E.R. is often too accommodating".
 Reed Jackson of Pitchfork said that "Ballads were a staple of H.E.R.’s initial five EPs, and she again uses them frequently on Back of My Mind, for better or worse.
 Nearly all of them are simple and pretty".
 Writing for Exclaim!, Antoine-Samuel Mauffette Alavo reviewed the album positively, proclaiming H.E.R. is "in total control of her sound, with masterful command of her artistic direction" and complimenting the ease of adapting her "signature sounds" to fit the featured artists on the project.
 HipHopDX's Riley Wallace stated that "H.E.R. doesn’t push the genre or her artistry forward with this debut, but she more than proves herself a worthy torchbearer for the art of R&B balladry".